nseeba/PF-documentation/docs/corepf.md

  ![pfalgo](assets/pfalgo.drawio.svg)

-Add here also a flowchart that shows how code elements are connected
+Add here also a flowchart that shows how code elements are connected.

 ### Codeblocks